 Before tattooing any part of your body that contains hair, you or your tattoo artist will first shave it.
-But tattoo artists are not barbers, so they don’t always know how to give you a smooth, perfect shave (I’ve even heard of tattoo artists shaving their clients without using any shaving cream or water, which is a terrible idea).
+But tattoo artists are not barbers, so they will not always be able to shave the area perfectly.
 So, when the hair starts to grow back, you might be left with itchy and irritated bumps instead of the kind of healing you were expecting.

 How to Prevent Ingrown Hairs on a Tattoo